COVID-19 Church Worker Frequently Asked Questions

 Can we have multiple groups meeting on our property in different spaces?

-Yes, the limitations apply per gathering on the premises.
+Yes, the capacity limitations apply per gathering on the premises.
 You can have 2 or more such gatherings simultaneously, provided they are kept totally separate and you keep separate records for each and apply the 4m2 rule.
 Each building must have a separate ingress and egress and staggered meeting times.
 Details of the limitations here.